aakim0907/ScentsOfSergeLutens/README.md

 **Day 2**
 - Scrape fragrance notes data from basenotes.com
 - Render fragrance notes in nodes and make connections per perfume
+- Display the node of each fragrance notes' size relative to its prevalence

 **Day 3**
-- Display the node of each fragrance notes' size relative to its prevalence
-- Add event handlers on nodes and connections (hover & click)
+- Add event handlers on nodes and connections (hover & click & drag)
+- Build shelf of Serge Lutens perfumes

 **Day 4**
-- Build clickable shelf of Serge Lutens perfumes
 - Link images of each perfume to a specific connection in data vizualization
+- Add filters each rendering its own visualization

 ### Bonus features